 Digesting the debates

-With only weeks left until Election Day, politics may be top of mind for many investors.
+With just about a week left until Election Day, politics may be top of mind for many investors.
 And it stands to reason, as the publicity surrounding the campaign trail has been turbocharged by a chaotic first presidential debate, a cancelled second debate, questions of a contested outcome, and a coronavirus outbreak in the White House (not to mention the social media frenzy over a guest appearance by a certain fly).

 Still interested in making investing moves based on the election?
 One approach to consider is a core–satellite model, where the core of a portfolio remains mapped against individual goals, risk tolerance, and time horizon, while a satellite portion is dedicated to potentially capitalizing on unique factors like the election.

-With the final debate currently scheduled for October 22, now may be as good a time as any to evaluate the candidates’ economic outlooks and possible policy initiatives, and their potential implications for the market—keeping in mind that what a candidate says during a campaign can be different than what they do when in office.
+With the debates in the rear view, now may be as good a time as any to evaluate the candidates’ economic outlooks and possible policy initiatives, and their potential implications for the market—keeping in mind that what a candidate says during a campaign can be different than what they do when in office.

 Themes for a Trump presidency